Nihil (KMFDM album): Release

 Nihil was originally released on April 4, 1995.
 A digitally remastered re-release of Nihil was released on March 6, 2007, along with a similar re-release of KMFDM's 1996 album Xtort.
 The band toured twice in 1995 in support of the album, first doing the Beat by Beat tour shortly after the album's release, and then the In Your Face tour later in the year.
 The album, which had "major buzz", had an initial shipment of 75,000 copies.

 The album's first track, "Ultra", was featured in the U.S. release of Street Fighter II: The Animated Movie, and was the theme song for Manga Entertainment's anime catalog trailer.
 "Juke Joint Jezebel", the band's biggest hit, was featured in the film Bad Boys and in an episode of Beverly Hills 90210.
 "Juke Joint Jezebel (Metropolis Mix)" was featured in the film Mortal Kombat.
 The video for "Juke Joint Jezebel" includes footage from the Patlabor 1 anime.
 More than two million copies of the song sold in 1995 alone.

 Nihil was Wax Trax!'s best-selling album to date by the end of 1995, and went on to sell over 120,000 copies by August 1996.
 Nihil reached No. 16 on the Billboard Heatseekers chart, and was later labelled one of Wax Trax!'s commercial high points.
 By 2016, the album had sold a total of 209,000 copies, making it the band's top-selling album of all time, according to Nielsen SoundScan.

-Nihil is one of only two KMFDM studio albums (Opium being the other) that does not feature cover artwork by pop-artist Brute!
+Nihil is one of only two KMFDM studio albums (Opium being the other) that does not feature cover artwork by pop-artist Brute!, as according to him he was in the process of emigrating and was unable to make art for the album.
 Instead, the cover was designed by Rieflin's wife Francesca Sundsten.
 The band would return to using Brute!'s work on the next album, Xtort.